Money market accounts vs. savings accounts

 The most notable benefits of a money market account include:

 - Higher APY* than a traditional savings account

-A Money Market account is like a hybrid savings account and checking account, you get the best of both worlds.
+A money market account is like a hybrid savings and checking account.